Articles of Incorporation

 In addition, rights to all work-related inventions and creations by LINE Personnel shall belong solely

-to the LINE Group, except where expressly prohibited by law or where exceptions to this rule are clearly confirmed in writing by LINE.
+to the LINE Group, except where expressly prohibited by Laws or where exceptions to this rule are clearly confirmed in writing by LINE.

-laws and regulations of many countries prohibit or restrict business dealings with certain countries, companies, and individuals.
+Laws of many countries prohibit or restrict business dealings with certain countries, companies, organizations, and individuals.
 For example, the United States has imposed comprehensive sanctions against certain countries,

 along with more limited sanctions against other countries.
-In addition, most nations maintain “Restricted Party” lists of individuals and companies with which trade is prohibited.
-Individuals and business entities on these
+In addition, most nations maintain “Restricted Party” lists of individuals, organizations, and companies with which trade is prohibited.
+Individuals, organizations, and business entities on these

 lists are deemed to be involved in terrorist activities, unlawful exports, nuclear proliferation, drug or human trafficking, or other criminal actions, and any dealings with these parties may lead to heavy penalties.
 The LINE

-Group expressly prohibits any business or other dealings with any such Restricted Parties or with sanctioned countries, unless authorized by applicable law.
+Group expressly prohibits any business or other dealings with any such Restricted Parties or with sanctioned countries, unless authorized by applicable Laws.